dashpay/docs/introduction/information.rst

   platform.

 State View
-  The current state of a data object once all changes from state transitions have been applied.
+  The current state of all data objects once all changes from state transitions have been applied.
 Used in Evolution to determine what should be displayed in a given social wallet, for example.